richarddmorey/jpower/README.md

 ```

 5. Run jamovi and select an option from the jpower menu.
-Currently, only independent sample t tests are implemented.